jab/bidict/docs/intro.rst

 Besides the standard :class:`bidict.bidict` type, the :mod:`bidict` module provides other bidirectional mapping variants:
 :class:`~bidict.frozenbidict`,
-:class:`~bidict.OrderedBidict`
+:class:`~bidict.OrderedBidict`,
 :class:`~bidict.FrozenOrderedBidict`, and
 :func:`~bidict.namedbidict`.

-These and remaining functionality will be covered in later sections.
+These, and :mod:`bidict`'s other functionality, will be covered in later sections.

 *But first, let's look at a few more details of* :doc:`basic-usage`.